Welcome to

 For the client to be eligible for hospice, consider the following guidelines:

-• The illness is terminal (a prognosis of ≤ 6 months) and the client and/or family has elected palliative care.
+• The illness is terminal (a prognosis of six months or less) and the client and/or family has elected palliative care.

 • The client has a declining functional status as determined by either:

-• Dependence in 3 of 6 Activities of Daily Living (ADLs)
+• Dependence in three of six Activities of Daily Living (ADLs)

-• The patient has alteration in nutritional status, e.g., > 10% loss of body weight over last 4-6 months
+• The patient has an alteration in nutritional status, e.g., more than 10% loss of body weight over last four to six months

-• The client has an observable and documented deterioration in overall clinical condition in the past 4-6 months, as manifested by at least one of the following:
+• The client has an observable and documented deterioration in overall clinical condition in the past four to six months, as manifested by at least one of the following:

 • Decrease in tolerance to physical activity